apache/incubator-uniffle/README.md

 ### Support Spark dynamic allocation

 To support spark dynamic allocation with Firestorm, spark code should be updated.
-There are 2 patches for spark-2.4.6 and spark-3.1.2 in spark-patches folder for reference.
+There are 3 patches for spark (2.4.6/3.1.2/3.2.1) in spark-patches folder for reference.

 After apply the patch and rebuild spark, add following configuration in spark conf to enable dynamic allocation:
   ```